AI-SDC/SACRO-ML/user_stories/README.md

 If using R, researchers should follow the 'user_story_4' example to maximise the chances of their model being released.

-If both Python and R are available, researchers should preferrably use Python as more evidence against disclosivity risk can be established with this package using Python.
+If both Python and R are available, researchers should preferably use Python as more evidence against disclosivity risk can be established with this package using Python.

 Once the researcher has provided all required model and data, TREs should fill out the 'default_config.yaml' file included in this repository with required experiment parameters.